 Understanding Patent Eligibility

 Patent eligibility, especially for software and AI-based inventions like language translation tools, varies significantly across jurisdictions.
-In some regions, mere computer-implemented inventions might not be patentable unless they contribute to a technical character of the invention.
+In some regions, mere computer-implemented inventions might not be patentable unless they contribute to the technical character of the invention.
 A clear grasp of these nuances is crucial.

 Developing a Patent Strategy for Language Translation Innovations